mleonetti12/EmailSystem/README.md

 # EmailSystem
 Small full stack email webapp

-- Utilizes a React frontend with support from Google's Material-UI library
+- Utilizes a React frontend with design based on Google's Material-UI library

 - node.js and express backend implementing an API specified by openAPI